 3. Begin practicing with real-life data

-The right approach to understand SQL is to start exercising your learning, to do that, you must install a database.
-If your corporation is already using a database, you must use the appropriate platforms to download it on your system.
+The right approach to understanding SQL is to start exercising your learning, to do that, you must install a database.
+If your corporation is already using a database, you must use the appropriate platforms to download it to your system.

 You can also download a free database, such as PostgreSQL (PGadmin), SQLite, or MySQL to start practicing.
-Then you’re going to have to get some data to work around with.
+Then you’re going to have to get some data to work around.
 You can ideally use your business’s actual data to fully explore the data that makes a difference to you.

 4. Start preparing for the job interview

 Too many jobs today require SQL skills, and programming on a regular basis is the smartest method to be an SQL professional.

 When you apply to SQL job profiles, try to ensure you customize your resume to the job that stands out.
 And if you land the much-needed job interview, you should know how to answer the SQL interview questions and answers.